asleepynerd/hashes/documentation/CRC64.md

 This program is provided under the [MIT License](LICENSE).

 Feel free to use and modify the code according to your needs.
 If you have any questions or encounter issues, please create an [issue](https://github.com/joshiewtf/hashes/issues) in the GitHub repository.
+I'll be happy to help you out.